 Meg Urry "What we teach in science classes are tools and a way of thinking.
 The tools are basic concepts like gravity, forces, acceleration, motion, thermodynamics, and fluids that are manifested everywhere in nature.
 In the lab, we apply those concepts to different aspects of nature.
-In my own oan A. Steitz
+In my own lab, we think about radiation from hot plasmas and relativistic particles.
+Elsewhere in physics we might think about the behavior of fundamental particles or atoms or molecules."